CUTLER-H2020/DataCrawlers/Economic/README.md

 #### Description of the folders:

 * [eurostat](eurostat/): crawler from eurostat databases
-* [immoscoop.be](immoscoop.be/): crawler from immoscoop.be and indexing for elasticsearch, as well as instructions
 * [maps.me](maps.me/): crawler from maps.me and indexing for elasticsearch, as well as instructions
-* [spitogatos.gr](spitogatos.gr/): crawler from spitogatos.gr and indexing for elasticsearch, as well as instructions
 * [requirements](requirements/): requiremenst for python crawlers listed

 #### Description of the crawlers: